Robinson-Design-Engineers/tidal-creek-algorithm/README/README_translation_MATLABtoPython.txt

 - Sam used Claude AI to put this together, and it tested to have very similar outputs for Ashleyville Marsh's ashleyville site compared to MATLAB.

 Section 5:
-- all functions are found in the Creek_Ordering.py file
+- Creek_Ordering.py file has all functions
 - MATLAB uses built in packages for image processing like bwmorph - Python uses the scikit-image package's functions
 - any "_diagnostic" or commented out sections in the .py file are generally debugging print statements, to be used if the algorithm is not running properly
 - branch point detection was being troublesome for Python - developed a new method in which only certain linkages qualify for either to ensure there are not neighboring branch points